paulineespiritu8-rgb/CCM101-pkespiritu/Laboratory-05-Cloud-Data-Engineer/storage-types-research.md

 | *File Storage* | Stores data as files organized in folders and directories.
 Multiple systems or users can access the same file storage. | Shared files, documents, team folders, and applications that need a shared file system. | AWS EFS |
 | *Object Storage* | Stores data as objects together with metadata and a unique identifier inside containers called buckets. | Images, videos, backups, logs, and other large amounts of unstructured data. | Amazon S3 |

-## Why Object Storage Is Suitable for User-Uploaded Images
+## Why Object Storage is the best choice for storing their user-uploaded images.

 Object Storage is a good choice for the client's photo-sharing application because it is designed to store large amounts of unstructured data such as images and videos.
 It can also scale as the number of uploaded photos increases, making it suitable for an application that may need to store millions of user-uploaded images.